GuilhermeRossato/Sensor-Tracker-App/README.md

 Every 15 seconds the server analizes (via a internal cron job) the last 15 seconds of measurements and if it detects that one or more measurements are outside the expected values it will send a external notification to let the user know something is amiss.

-The notifications are created and routed through [Pushbullet](https://www.pushbullet.com/) API.
-Make sure you configure the API key to send messages and receive notifications:
+The notifications are created and routed through [Pushbullet](https://www.pushbullet.com/) API and are supposed to be shown in your smartphone as a mobile notification.
+Make sure you configure the API key to receive notifications:

 1. Register and retrieve your [Access Token](https://www.pushbullet.com/#settings)
 2. Put your Pushbullet Access Token in your local enviroment variables, naming it `PUSHBULLET_ACCESS_TOKEN`
-3. Optioanlly download pushbullet to your browser, android or iOS to receive the notifications.
+3. Optionally download pushbullet to your browser, android or iOS to receive the notifications.
 4. Run this application, it will retrieve your access token via `process.env.PUSHBULLET_ACCESS_TOKEN`;

 The server will send to the endpoint (`https://api.pushbullet.com`) a warning message everytime it detects that one or more measurements are outside the expected values.